-The Throughput graph displays the number of items delivered for the selected period, week by week.
+The Throughput graph displays the number of items delivered for the selected period.

 It also displays the average number of items completed for a given period.
-Again, you can display this data by sprint or week, depending on your preference.
+You can display this data by sprint or week, depending on your preference.

 Example of use

-For the following graph, the period displayed corresponds to the last three months, and the display mode is by sprint.
-Overall, we can see that this team delivers nine items per sprint, on average.
+For the following graph, the period displayed corresponds to the last three months, and the display mode is by week.
+Overall, we can see that this team delivers 12 items per week, on average.
 However, we can also see some dips in the graph, indicating a decrease in the number of items delivered for specific weeks.